andrewsolis/cs401/docs/unit05/intro_to_apis.rst

 In this section, we will discuss Application Programming Interfaces (APIs) focusing on Web APIs, and in particular REST APIs.
-We will learn how to interact with APIs using Python scripts.
+We will learn how to interact with APIs using Python.
 After going through this module, students should be able to:

 * Identify and describe Web APIs (including REST APIs).